 What is dyslexia?

 Dyslexia is a learning disability that makes it hard to read, write, and spell.
 It occurs because the brain jumbles or mixes up letters and words.
-Children with dyslexia often have a poor memory of spoken and written words.
+Children who have this problem often have a poor memory of spoken and written words.

 Dyslexia is also called specific learning disability, reading disorder, and reading disability.

-What causes dyslexia?
+What causes it?

 What are the symptoms?